cmap/l1ktools/python/broadinstitute_cmap/io/GCToo/README.md

 #### Setup the GCToo conda environment for the first time

+More details can be found here:http://conda.pydata.org/docs/using/envs.html#create-an-environment

-1. You'll notice there's a file in /GCToo very creatively called conda_environment.yml.
-This has all the dependencies (in the proper version) of GCToo.
-To create the GCToo environment, move to the 'GCToo' directory and type the following:
+1. To create the GCToo environment (with appropriate versions of packages), type the following:

       ```
-      conda env create -f conda_environment.yml
+      conda create --name GCToo python=2.7.11 numpy=1.11.2 pandas=0.18 h5py=2.6.0 pytables=3.2
       ```

 2. Activate the new environment (GCToo)